 Our academic-community department has a variety of fellowships available.
-The goal of our Fellowship Program is to collaborate with nationally and internationally renowned faculty mentors in developing educators, researchers, and future academic leaders in Family Medicine.
+The goals of our Fellowship Programs are to collaborate with nationally and internationally renowned faculty mentors in developing educators, researchers, and future academic leaders in Family Medicine.
 Within family medicine we offer maternal child health, sports medicine, and faculty development fellowships, which are available to our graduates as well as those family physicians who have trained elsewhere.
 Our fellows learn more about the biopsychosocial model and family-oriented, patient-centered health care.
 Course work includes:

 - Evidence-based medicine